pupil-labs/pupil-docs/neon/neon-player/fixation-and-blink-detectors/index.md

 You can also modify the appearance of the fixation.

 ## Blink Detector
-Read more information about our blink detector [here](./../../data-collection/data-streams/#blinks). data format, text inc you can double check blinks detector
+Read more information about our blink detector [here](./../../data-collection/data-streams/#blinks).

 ![Blinks](./np-blinks.webp)

+You can see a graph on the bottom as a timeline of blinks, this will allow you to visualise.

 :::tip
 Want to compute blink rate or use this detector in realtime?
 Have a look at [Detect Eye Blinks With Neon]